Henry Mills Alden: Personal life and death

 He married Ada Foster Murray on February 22, 1900 in Metuchen, New Jersey.
-His stepdaughter, Aline Murray Kilmer, was a published poet and wife of (Alfred) Joyce Kilmer, author of the famous "Trees" poem.
-With William Dean Howells he edited numerous collections of stories by American writers.
+His stepdaughter from this marriage, Aline Murray Kilmer, was a published poet and wife of Joyce Kilmer.

 Alden was an early member of the American Academy of Arts and Letters.
-He died on October 7, 1919, at his home, 521 West 112th Street, in New York City.

-There were a son and three daughters from Alden's first marriage.
-His son died in infancy.
-Of the three daughters, only one survived their father.
+He died on October 7, 1919, in his home at 521 West 112th Street in New York City.